TraceDugar/JavaScript-Encyclopedia/102/class6.md

 = is an assignment operator, they also give variables a specfic value

-variable must be sepearted by , <comma
+variable must be separted by , comma

 you can use it for calculations